 An American 737 in classic livery at Chicago O’Hare Airport

-Last Sunday, the Dallas Morning News business section ran a profile on Hal Brierley, a Plano-based consultant whose claim to fame was helping design the first airline loyalty program, American Airlines’ AAdvantage program, back in 1980.
-Considered one of Bob Crandall’s most innovative ideas during his time at American, the launch of AAdvantage in 1981 eventually caused all of the other major airlines to design their own loyalty programs, officially kicking the points & miles game into high gear.
-The article itself is well worth a read, as it chronicles Brierley’s career as a loyalty program consultant for many other travel loyalty programs, including Hertz #1 Club Gold, Hilton HHonors, and United MileagePlus.
+Last Sunday, the Dallas Morning News ran a profile on Hal Brierley, a Plano-based consultant who helped design the first airline loyalty program, American Airlines’ AAdvantage program, in 1980.
+Considered one of Bob Crandall’s most innovative ideas during his time at American, the launch of AAdvantage in 1981 revolutionized loyalty.
+Eventually, all the majors followed suit, kick-starting the points & miles game.
+The article chronicles Brierley’s career as a loyalty program consultant for many other travel loyalty programs; these include Hertz #1 Club Gold, Hilton HHonors, and United MileagePlus.
 It also describes his turbulent time at eRewards, building it into a dot com bubble juggernaut, nearly losing the company after the bust, then turning it back around by changing the company’s business model.
-He also opines on how he thinks airline loyalty programs should evolve in the future, which I’ll comment on a little bit later.
+He also opines on the future of airline loyalty programs, which I’ll comment on a little bit later.

 But the most interesting nugget is saved for last.
 Brierley says he has earned more than 22 million AAdvantage miles since 1983.
-While a lofty number, that in and of itself isn’t terribly out of the realm of possibility for a frequent business traveler over 32 years in the program, what with elite status bonuses and all.
-How Brireley has earned those miles, however, is pretty remarkable – he hasn’t paid a penny to American for airfare since 1983.
+While a lofty number, it isn’t terribly out of the realm of possibility for a frequent traveler over 32 years.
+Elite status bonuses start adding up, after all.
+How Brireley has earned those miles, however, is pretty remarkable.
+He hasn’t paid a penny to American for airfare since 1983.

 How does that work?
 Brierley was one of a handful of people that took advantage (no pun intended) of another American innovation of the 1980s, the AAirpass program.
-AAirpass was originally pitched as a lifetime prepaid, “all you can eat” flight option to business executives.
-The basic idea – anyone buying a pass would be someone who flies extensively, and thus would see value in paying for a lifetime of flights up front as opposed to worrying about the volatile cost of airfare.
-The introductory price in 1983? $250,000 for one, or $400,000 for two, with a discount for fliers over the age of 40 (Brierley, over 40 at the time, paid $352,000 for his two-person AAirpass).
-Of course, by paying that pretty penny up front, you would never have to pay for your airfare, even for taxes, ever again, a deal that has worked out pretty well for Brierley; he claims to have received more than $10 million worth of air transportation for his initial investment, for an average annual return of roughly 11.222%.
-By comparison, the S&P 500 averaged a 10.12% return over the same period.
-So to answer the inevitable question, yes, Brierley has gotten a good deal, even if he had invested the money and used the returns for his flights instead.
+American originally pitched AAirpass as a lifetime prepaid, “all you can eat” flight option to business executives.
+The basic idea – a very frequent traveler could buy certainty by “prepaying” for a lifetime of flights.
+Thus, they could avoid the vagaries of modern airline revenue management (another Crandall innovation).
+The introductory price in 1983? $250,000 for one, or $400,000 for two, with a discount for fliers over the age of 40.
+Brierley, over 40 at the time, paid $352,000 for his two-person AAirpass.

 But here’s the kicker.
-The purchase of an AAirpass granted the buyer two other ancillary benefits, a lifetime AAdmirals Club membership, and – you guessed it – the ability to earn AAdvantage miles on every ticket.
+The purchase of an AAirpass granted the buyer two other ancillary benefits.
+One was a lifetime AAdmirals Club membership.
+The other – you guessed it – the ability to earn AAdvantage miles on every ticket.
 That has allowed Brierley, and the select few other individuals who purchased the original AAirpass, to rack up insane amounts of frequent flier miles without paying another penny to American along the way.
 Not bad at all, if you ask me.

 Sound Too Good to be True?
 American Sure Thought So

-While the exact number of people who purchased an AAirpass is unclear – the DMN article suggests around 30 people purchased a lifetime pass, whereas a Los Angeles Times article from 2012 puts the number at 66 – those who did purchase one undoubtedly received a tremendous deal.
-As former chairman Bob Crandall put it in the article, “it soon became apparent that the public was smarter than we were”, and American raised the price of an AAirpass with companion to $600,000 in 1990, and to $1.01 million in 1993, before stopping sales of the pass entirely in 1994.
-As a historical side note, American did make one more attempt to sell an unlimited AAirpass, this time in the hometown Neiman-Marcus Christmas Catalog in 2004, for the price of $3 million for a single pass or $5 million for a companion pass.
-Nobody took the bait, though the gimmick was widely featured in the Dallas media that holiday season.
-For what it’s worth, at the age of 27 on Christmas 2004, I would have gladly forked over the $3 million for a lifetime of free flights, but alas, I didn’t have $3 million in cash or an equivalent credit line then, and I probably never will.
+While the exact number of people who purchased an AAirpass remains unclear – the DMN article suggests around 30 people purchased a lifetime pass, whereas a Los Angeles Times article from 2012 puts the number at 66 – those who did purchase one undoubtedly received a tremendous deal.
+As former chairman Bob Crandall put it, “it soon became apparent that the public was smarter than we were”.
+American then raised the price of an AAirpass with companion to $600,000 in 1990, and to $1.01 million in 1993.
+Sales stopped entirely in 1994.
+As a historical side note, American did make one more attempt to sell an unlimited AAirpass.
+The hometown Neiman-Marcus Christmas Catalog in 2004 offered a single or companion pass for $3 million and $5 million, respectively.
+Nobody took the bait, though Dallas media widely features the gimmick during that holiday season.

 Turns out American was just getting started, though.
 Apparently not content to just stop selling the pass and wait for their users to stop flying, the airline began aggressively investigating AAirpass users in 2007.
 Several passes were confiscated, leading to a protracted legal battle as detailed in the LAT story.
 (If this sounds familiar, that’s because it is.
 My colleague Matthew reported on the AAirpass controversy back in 2012; please check out his post for more details.)
 Somehow, though, I suspect they’ll allow Brierley to enjoy his companion pass without interruption.
 I doubt anyone over at headquarters in Ft.
 Worth is short-sighted enough to anger the architect of one of the airline industry’s most successful innovations.